-Online Configures the IP address to the NIC.
-Checks if another system is using the IP address.
-Uses the ifconfig command to set the IP address on a unique alias on the interface.
+Online Uses the ifconfig command to set the IP address as an alias on the interface.
 Action route.vfd Checks for the existence of a route to the IP from the specified NIC. device.vfd Checks for the existence of the interface configured in the Device attribute.
 Offline Brings down the IP address that is specified in the Address attribute.
 Monitor Monitors the interface to test if the IP address that is associated with the interface is alive.
 Clean Brings down the IP address that is specified in the Address attribute.